 Electric Line Technician

-Electric line technicians install and repair poles, conductors, cables and equipment used in electrical power and distribution systems.
-They often work to restore energy to homes and businesses during storms, identifying and repairing damaged equipment, poles, and wire.
+The Electric Line Technician program prepares students to build, repair, and maintain electrical distribution systems (EDS) for private and public utility companies and related employers.
 Classroom instruction in this program includes safety and an understanding of overall electrical system operations.
 Students will be expected to master competencies such as electrical distribution, basic electrical theory, underground electrical construction operation and maintenance, fundamentals of electric power systems management, electrical distribution equipment installation and installation of residential/ commercial service metering.

 Hands-on practice includes framing and building single and 3 phase overhead lines, pole top and bucket rescue techniques, bucket truck operation, and Underground (URD) systems.
 We also provide extensive training in free climbing and hitch-hiking.
 Our training especially emphasizes the overriding requirements of safety and teamwork in every aspect of our work.
-Students will earn a Level One NCCER Power Line Worker certification.
+Students will earn a Level One NCCER Power Line Worker certification upon successful completion.